digital-science/dimensions-gbq-lab/mkdocs/src-docs/tutorials/04-nested.md

 You can see that rows 3 and 4 have multiple values in the `clinical_trial_ids` field, despite all values getting listed **within a single row number**.

-UNNEST are implicit 'cross-join' queries, hence only records that have some value in the nested column are represented

-For example, the query below return less publications that then ones available, because only the ones with `research_org_country_names` are included (= cross join)

 ### Nested fields